-In the film's startling conclusion, a post-apocalyptic, post-nuclear futuristic planet (Earth) was depicted, revealed in a view of a half-submerged Statue of Liberty.
+In the film's startling conclusion, a post-apocalyptic, post-nuclear futuristic planet (Earth) (set in the year 3978 AD) was depicted, revealed in a view of a half-submerged Statue of Liberty.

 He pounded his fist into the sand and railed against Earth's generations almost 2,000 years earlier that had destroyed his home planet's civilization with a devastating nuclear war: "You maniacs!
 You blew it up!
 Ah, damn you!
 Goddamn you all to hell!"
 The full object came into view as the camera panned backward - the spiked crown of a battered Statue of Liberty buried waist-deep in beach sand.